 - Body temperature.

 - Other body functions, such as when you feel hungry.

 How are body clock problems and sleep problems connected?

-Body clock sleep problems have been linked to a hormone called melatonin.
+Body clock sleep problems have been linked to a hormone called melatonin, which helps your body fall and stay asleep.
 Light and dark affect how the body makes melatonin.
 Most melatonin is made at night.
 During the day, light tells your body to make less melatonin.
 If you work at night in artificial light, your body may be making less melatonin than it needs.

 Some people—such as those who can't sleep until very late and those who go to bed very early—have circadian (say "ser-KAY-dee-un") rhythms that are different from those of most people.
 Other people with sleep problems may have regular circadian rhythms but have to adjust them to new situations, such as working a night shift.

 What sleep problems are related to problems with your body clock?

 Things that may affect melatonin production and can cause sleep problems include: